-Scientific Name Common Name Comm. status Nature of Records Likelihood of occurrence within subject site Hirundapus caudacutus White-throated Needletail V Recorded along NSW coast to the western slopes and occasionally from the inland plains.
+Scientific Name Common Name Comm. status Habitat Association Nature of Records Likelihood of occurrence within subject site Hirundapus caudacutus White-throated Needletail V Recorded along NSW coast to the western slopes and occasionally from the inland plains.
 Breeds in northern hemisphere.
 Almost exclusively aerial while in Australia.
 Occur above most habitat types, but are more frequently recorded above more densely vegetated habitats (rainforest, open forest and heathland) than over woodland or treeless areas.
 Species or species habitat likely to occur within area.
-Possible Myiagra cyanoleuca Satin Flycatcher Species or species habitat known to occur within area.
-Possible Merops ornatus Rainbow Bee-eater - woodlands and shrublands, and cleared areas, usuall water.
-It will be found on farmland with remnant veg and in orchards and vineyards.
-It will use disturbed si The Rainbow Bee-eater is most often found in open forests, woodlands and shrublands, and cleared areas, usually near water.
+Possible Myiagra cyanoleuca Satin Flycatcher - In NSW widespread on and east of the Great Divide, sparsely scattered on the western slopes, very occasional records on the western plains.
+Inhabit heavily vegetated gullies in eucalypt-dominated forests and taller woodlands, often near wetlands and watercourses.
+On migration, occur in coastal forests, woodlands, mangroves and drier woodlands and open forests.
+Generally, not in rainforests.
+Species or species habitat known to occur within area.
+Possible Merops ornatus Rainbow Bee-eater - The Rainbow Bee-eater is most often found in open forests, woodlands and shrublands, and cleared areas, usually near water.
 It will be found on farmland with remnant vegetation and in orchards and vineyards.
 It will use disturbed sites such as quarries, cuttings and mines to build its nesting tunnels.
 Species or species habitat may occur within area Possible Motacilla flava Yellow Wagtail - The Yellow Wagtail is a rare visitor to Australia and may be recorded as a vagrant on occasion.
+Species or species habitat may occur within area.
 Nil

 Scientific Name Common Name Comm. status Habitat Association Nature of Records Likelihood of occurrence within subject site Myiagra cyanoleuca Satin Flycatcher - The Satin Flycatcher is found in tall forests, preferring wetter habitats such as heavily forested gullies, but not rainforests.
 This species returns to the south in winter to breed.
 Species or species habitat may occur within area Possible Numenius madagascariensis Eastern Curlew CE The Eastern Curlew is found on intertidal mudflats and sandflats, often with beds of seagrass, on sheltered coasts, especially estuaries, mangrove swamps, bays, harbours and lagoons.
 It is rarely found inland.
 The Eastern Curlew occurs only in our flyway, and about 75 per cent of the world's curlews winter in Australia.
 Species or species habitat may to occur within area.
 Nil Pandion haliaetus Osprey - Found in northern coastal areas - fish make up 99 % of their diet, water is therefore critical habitat.
 Species or species habitat known to occur within area.
-Unlikely Rostratula benghalensis ghalensis Painted Snipe Prefers fringes of swamps, dams and nearby marshy areas where there is a cover of grasses, lignum, low scrub or open timber.
+Unlikely Rostratula benghalensis Painted Snipe E Prefers fringes of swamps, dams and nearby marshy areas where there is a cover of grasses, lignum, low scrub or open timber.
 Nests on the ground amongst tall vegetation, such as grasses, tussocks or reeds.
 Breeding is often in response to local conditions; generally occurs from September to December.
 Incubation and care of young is all undertaken by the male only.
 Forages nocturnally Species or Species habitat likely to occur within area.
 Possible